vuestorefront/vue-storefront/src/modules/icmaa-cms/README.md

 # `icmaa-cms` module

-Load CMS blocks from API and insert them into state or as component.
+Load CMS blocks, pages and more from API and insert them into state or as component.

 ## Configs